 Yacht rescue teams ‘could be listening for timed banging noise’ from vessel

-Rescue teams trying to access the submerged Bayesian yacht could be listening out for a timed banging noise, a senior university lecturer has said.
+Rescue teams trying to access the yacht that sank off the coast of Sicily could be listening out for a timed banging noise, an expert has said.

-A maritime diving and wreckage expert also warned the teams would have to make “a big choice” as their efforts intensify.
+A maritime diving and wreckage expert also warned the teams would face “a big choice” between salvaging the wreck or rescuing bodies as their efforts intensify.

 Bertrand Sciboz, a maritime diving and wreckage expert at French company Ceres, told BBC News: “I think 50 metres is a limit to dive with a certain category of professional divers, so you will need to dive with some kind of helmet and pipe and [be] connected to the surface for oxygen, and also for speaking and hearing and telling what you see and do.